aseetharam/rcac-bioinformatics/docs/braker.md

 | Protein sequences         | Viridiplantae protein sequences |
 | Long-read data            | Iso-Seq data                    |
 | Pretrained species model  | None                            |

+To run this, you need to first run **case 3** (full-RNAseq data) [BRAKER-1] and **case 5** (conserved proteins data) [BRAKER-2].
+You will also need the Iso-Seq BAM file generated in **case 7**.

+The steps are as follows:

+1. Run BRAKER using the spliced alignments of short-read RNA-seq (here **case 3** with full-RNAseq data) [BRAKER-1]
+2. Run BRAKER using the conserved proteins data (here **case 5** with conserved proteins data) [BRAKER-2]
+3. Run GeneMarkS-T protocol on the Iso-Seq data to predict protein-coding regions in the transcripts
+    - map the long reads to the genome using minimap2
+    - convert the SAM file to sorted BAM file
+    - collapse redundant isoforms
+    - predict protein-coding regions using GeneMarkS-T
+4. Run the long read version of TSEBRA to combine the three gene sets using all extrinsic evidence

 ```bash
 tbd